sjdvda/myt-usage-checker/README.md

 1. Clone or download this repository to your computer

-2. Edit the config.ini file (refer to the configuration sect.
+2. Edit the config.ini file (refer to the configuration section below).

-3. To install the requirements`python -m pip install -r requirements.txt`
+3. To install the requirements`python3 -m pip install -r requirements.txt`

-4. To run the script `python3 mytusage.py`
+4. Run the script `python3 mytusage.py`

+5. You can run the script on a schedule using `cron`, Windows Task Scheduler,

 ## Configuration